ocodista/trampar-de-casa/apps/auto-email-sender/README.md

 ### [Email Composer](./email-composer/README.md)

-The Email Composer microservice is responsible to concatenate Footer, Header and roles html and send to other rabbitMQ queue
+The Email Composer microservice is responsible for concatenating the Footer, Header and roles html and send to another rabbitMQ queue

 - Consume `email-pre-render` queue
 - Concatenate inline html of header, footer and roles